 Parallel Time: Growing Up in Black and White by Brent Staples is interesting to me because my kids are biracial.
 In this evocative memoir, Brent Staples poses some compelling questions: Where does the family end and where does one’s self begin?
 What do we owe our families and what do we owe ourselves?
 What part of the past is a gift and what part a shackle?
 As the oldest son of nine children, Brent grew up in a small industrial town near Philadelphia.
 Scholarship opportunities pulled him out of the black world where he had grown up into a world largely defined by whites.
 This narrative, it could be argued, parallels the narrative of my kids, as we raised them in largely white suburbia.
 Again, I learned so much from this book, as painful as it was to read.

 I have two friends who have had their work published.
 Jackie Schmidt (aka Gypsy Moon) was in my original Scribes group and she wrote Done & Been: Steel Rail Chronicles of American Hobos.
 Jackie’s book is one of the only primary resources on American hobos, who are clearly a part of the history of railroading in America.
-Jackie Schmidt, who was later elected a Queen of the Hobos at their National Convention in Britt, Iowa, has collected their stories.
+Jackie Schmidt (Gypsy Moon was her hobo name), who was later elected a Queen of the Hobos at their National Convention in Britt, Iowa, has collected their stories.
 She has also teamed up with modern-day hobos to ride the rails in search of adventure and self-knowledge.
 Her book gives us a history of hobos, a collection of fascinating stories, and an account of what it is like for a middle-class woman to take to the dangerous pastime of hoboing.
 Jackie’s dad was himself a hobo in his younger years and Jackie (well into her 70s now) recently married a man who has been riding the rails since he was 11 years old.
-Funny side note: I remember my mother had a little wooden plaque hanging on our front door depicting an image of a cat, which was a sign of hospitality to strangers and friendship to the migrant workers who passed by.
+Funny side note: I remember my mother had a little wooden plaque hanging on our front door depicting an image of a cat, which was a sign of hospitality to strangers and friendship to the migrant workers passing by.

 My friend, Pat Johnston, published a collection of poetry entitled Perspectives on a Grafted Tree: Thoughts for Those Touched by Adoption.
 Pat is an infertility and adoption educator and author from Indianapolis.
 She offered me much-needed instruction and encouragement at a critical juncture in my life, i.e., the point where Karl and I were grappling with our own infertility issues and beginning our journey to adopt trans-racially.
 The collection includes works written by all sides of the adoption experience: adoptive mothers, adoptive dads, birth mothers, birth fathers, and grown adopted persons.
 Some poems are written from a place of joy.
 Others from a place of anguish.
 All are written from the heart.
 You know that old saying … You don’t even know what you don’t even know?
 That was me.
 I guess all we have is our own paradigm.
 This book helped me expand my consciousness about adoption, the process, and the people.